DurgaSai-16/Dummy/Hey/README.md

   - If `Trapezium` is opted then, required are `bases` and `height`
   - If `Ellipse` is opted then, required inputs are `axis`
 - Based on the shape opted by the user, it executes that particular block of code and takes input from user and gives Area as output.

+## Compilation Steps
+- Download "2D_shapes_area_calculator.py" file.
+- Run "2D_shapes_area_calculator.py" file.
+- Find the area of any 2D shape by entering required inputs properly.
+- For more information on import statements, refer to "requirements.txt".

 ## Output
 - **Area of Circle**